javierlopm/pokelang/README.md

 |  enum | ENUManyte   | 4             |
 |  pointer | *        | 4             |

-* Integers are stored in 2's complement.
+* pINTachus are stored in 2's complement.
+They may be between -2,147,483,648 and 2,147,483,647.

-* Bools are represented with the words 0x1 and 0x0.
+* BOOLbasaurs are represented with the words squirtrue and squirfalse.

-* Floating porint numbers are 32 bits precision with the IEEE 754 standar.
+* butterFloats numbers are 32 bits precision with the IEEE 754 standar.

-* Void type variables cannot be stored.
+* VOIDtorb type variables cannot be stored.

 This lenguage has uses value model like c, pointers can be a reference to any primitive type they are 32 bits long and can refer to any data type.